 October 2014 saw the launch of our long-awaited e-commerce site.
 Committed to delivering a unique retail experience, we took our time in considering how to best offer the convenience of electronic shopping, while also delivering on our standards for extraordinary customer service in an online environment.
 Our e-commerce site is designed to be a true extension of our store, offering proprietary, never-before-seen customer service features.

-As we have grown over the years to offer eight locations across four brands, we formed a new entity called “Mitchell Stores”.
+As we have grown over the years to offer nine locations across four brands, we formed a new entity called “Mitchell Stores”.
 We chose this name because the stores we’ve acquired are also family businesses and we are proud to still be working with members of their founding families.
 The name also conveys that our business is built on relationships… amongst our associates, designers, and of course, our customers.

 We look forward to serving our beloved communities (in person and online) for many generations to come!